What is Fat Necrosis?

-Fat Necrosis is a pseudo-mass which may develop within the breast, often presenting as a lump which a woman discovers herself, or it might only show up on a screening mammogram.
+Fat Necrosis is a pseudo-mass which may develop within the breast, often presenting as a lump which a woman discovers herself.
+Sometimes fat necrosis only shows up on a screening mammogram.

-However, the good news is that fat necrosis is completely harmless and it does not increase risk of future breast cancer development in any way.
-It is not related to carcinoma at all, but is rather the result of a disruption of oxygen supply to fat cells.
+However, the good news is that fat necrosis is completely harmless and it does not increase the risk of future breast cancer development in any way.
+It is not related to cancer at all, but is rather the result of a disruption of oxygen supply to fat cells.

-Fat necrosis occurs when there are large enough accumulations
+Fat necrosis occurs when fat cells die

 What is fat necrosis?

 Once a cell dies – any cell in the body and not just the breast, chemical-molecules are released that start the process of trying to get rid of the dead cells.
-That process includes some enzymes that break-up fat into smaller molecules that can be adsorbed by the bloodstream.
-The calcium deposits found in fat necrosis are essentially the result of the action of these enzymes.
+This process includes enzyme action that break up fat into smaller molecules that the bloodstream then absorbs.

 Breast Cancer Screening mammograms and fat necrosis

 In the X-ray image of fat necrosis below one can see a thin outer ring shape.
 That is the outside edge of the fat necrosis build up.

 Breast fat necrosis may have a fibrotic reaction

 Typically, one observes with fat necrosis quite a bit of liquefied fat and the presence of calcifications.
-But at other times, depending among on the age of the pseudo-mass, fat necrosis may show more of a ‘fibrotic‘ reaction.
+But at other times, depending on the age of the pseudo-mass, fat necrosis may show more of a ‘fibrotic‘ reaction.

 Radiologists can usually spot fat necrosis lesions

-Experienced radiologists can usually recognize subtle features which identify fat necrosis.
-Often sonograph (ultrasound) images are also taken, as this has proven to be a very useful method of ruling out malignancy.
+An experienced radiologists can usually recognize subtle features that identify fat necrosis.
+Often medics will also take sonograph (ultrasound) images as this has proven to be a very useful method of ruling out malignancy.